Zambia – Travel Guide

 Before you go: Visas for a number of nationalities are available upon arrival at the border, though it is recommended to obtain your visa in advance if arriving by land.
 If you are visiting Victoria Falls and wish to view the Falls from the Zimbabwe side – it is better and cheaper to purchase a double-entry visa instead.
 These can only be obtained in advance and cannot be purchased on arrival in Zambia.

-Accommodation: Accommodation through Zambia is of a generally good standard and it provides great value for money.
-Luxurious accommodation can be found in Lusaka, in any of the major National Parks and in Livingstone.
+Accommodation: Accommodation through Zambia is of a generally good standard, and it provides excellent value for money.
+Luxurious accommodation can be found in Lusaka, in any of the major National Parks and Livingstone.
 Cheaper options are also available with guest houses (can be equated with bed and breakfast establishments) providing a solid alternative.

-In South Luangwa National Park one has the option of staying in accommodation on the opposite side of the Luangwa River.
+In South Luangwa National Park, one has the option of staying in accommodation on the opposite side of the Luangwa River.
 This area is known for the large number of wild animals that wander through the lodges.
-Thus one can see wildlife on a daily basis without having to pay a daily entrance fee to the national park. http://marulalodgezambia.com/ Marula Lodge comes with my highest recommendation – it excels in both service and location and staying in one of the furnished tents is exceptional value.
-I spent two weeks there and didn’t want to leave and I missed the elephants, hippos and bushbucks walking within a short distance to my tent.
+Thus one can see wildlife daily without having to pay a daily entrance fee to the national park. http://marulalodgezambia.com/ Marula Lodge comes with my highest recommendation – it excels in both service and location and staying in one of the furnished tents is an exceptional value.
+I spent two weeks there and didn’t want to leave, and I missed the elephants, hippos and bushbucks walking within a short distance to my tent.

 Livingstone is home to some very expensive options, but an affordable choice is Chanters Lodge http://www.chanters-livingstone.com/.
 It is a small and quiet alternative with good wifi and a lovely garden – perfect for a travel blogger and anyone else who needs a salubrious place to work.